Thailand women's national football team: 2019 FIFA Women's World Cup

 At the 2019 FIFA Women's World Cup, Thailand were drawn into Group F, together with the United States, Sweden and Chile.
 Thailand's impressive showing back in the 2018 AFC Women's Asian Cup, including holding powerhouse Australia 2–2 in the semi-finals, provided the belief that Thailand was capable to compete against stronger forces in the world.
 Thailand, however, began their opening game with a 13–0 thumping to the US, which was the biggest ever defeat by a Thai team of either gender in an international tournament.
 The devastating defeat to the United States severely dented Thai spirits, as they also lost their later matches 5–1 to Sweden and 2–0 to Chile, exiting the tournament without scoring a point, became the worst performed team ever in FIFA Women's World Cup history.

 2023 FIFA Women's World Cup Qualifications

 At the 2022 AFC Women's Asian Cup, Thailand were drawn into Group B, and they lost in the quarter-finals and lost to Vietnam 0–2 and Chinese Taipei 0–3.
 The Thai advanced to the playoff round, and they eventually lost 0–2 to Cameroon.
 This defeat officially knocked Thailand out of the 2023 World Cup for the first time since the 2011 edition.

 Team image

 Nicknames

 The Thailand women's national football team has been known or nicknamed as "ชบาแก้ว (Chaba Kaew)".

+Rivalries

+Vietnam

+Thailand has a strong rivalry with Vietnam as both teams have historically been among the strongest sides in the region and have frequently competed for major regional titles, particularly at the Southeast Asian Games and the ASEAN Women's Championship.
+In 38 meetings between the two teams, Thailand has won 9 matches, Vietnam 20, while 9 have ended in draws.